TCDB is operated by the Saier Lab Bioinformatics Group

 4.A.1 The PTS Glucose-Glucoside (Glc) Family

 The Glc family includes porters specific for glucose, glucosamine, N-acetylglucosamine and a large variety of α- and β-glucosides.
-However, not all β-glucoside PTS porters are in this class, as the PTS porter first described as the cellobiose (Cel) β-glucoside porter is the diacetylchitobiose porter in the Lac family (TC #4.A.3).
+However, not all β-glucoside PTS porters are in this class, as the PTS porter first described (as the cellobiose (Cel) β-glucoside porter) is the diacetylchitobiose porter in the Lac family (TC #4.A.3).
 The IIA, IIB and IIC domains of all of the group translocators listed below are demonstrably homologous.
-These porters (the IIC domains) show limited sequence similarity with and are homologous to members of the Fru family (TC #4.A.2) and less with members of the Lac family (TC #4.A.3).
-The IIC domains of the glucose (4.A.1.1) and glucoside (4.A.1.2) subfamilies are as distant from each other as they are from the Fru, Mtl and Lac families.
-As is true of other members of the PTS-GFL superfamily, the IIC domains of these permeases probably have a uniform 8 TMS topology (Nguyen et al., 2006).
+These porters (the IIC domains) show limited sequence similarity with and are homologous to members of the Fru family (TC #4.A.2) and with (but less so) members of the Lac family (TC #4.A.3)and the Gut (glucitol) family (TC# 4.A.4).
+The IIC domains of the glucose (4.A.1.1) and glucoside (4.A.1.2) subfamilies are nearly as distant from each other as they are from the Fru, Mtl and Lac families.
+The Gut family is more distant due to an internal rearrangement relative to members of the other families mintioned.
+As is true of other members of the PTS-GFL superfamily, the IIC domains of these permeases probably have a uniform 10 TMS topology (McCoy et al. 2016; Vastermark and Saier 2016).
+Butanol toxicity in Clostridium acetobutylicum results in destruction of the PTS, thereby preventing glucose transport and phosphorylation (Gao et al. 2021).

 This family belongs to the: PTS-GFL Superfamily.